usharesoft/appcenter-docs/admin/en/source/pages/config/watchdog-services.rst

 On extremely large platforms, it could take time and be IO-intensive.

 If this command fails, usually it will only have an impact several days later (depending on the removing-package-repo policy with package removal).
-For example, if you generate a machine image with a sticky package version 1.2.3 on NTP.
+For example, if you generate a machine image with a pinned package version 1.2.3 on NTP.
 Let's consider NTP is on a repository that removes packages.
 You generate a machine image and NTP gets downloaded. update_repos_local_cache.sh.
 You generate the machine image again.
 No issue.
 Three days later, 1.2.4 version is released and 1.2.3 is removed from the remote repository.
 In that case, you will no longer be able to generate as the package in not in the remote repository, nor in the cache.

 ``1 8 * * * /opt/UShareSoft/uforge/cron/drop_caches.sh``